TimKah/squares-api-exercise/README.md

 * Implement proper API testing

 ## How to run
+First, you have to go to the app settings and choose memory type.
+Currently there are only 2 options:
+ * Memory storage (everything would be stored in the program itself)
+ * Redis database

+For memory storage choose "MemoryStorage", for Redis database choose "RedisDatabase"

+There are 2 options to launch:
-Open Powershell and run the file "run.ps1" in the root
+ * Open Powershell and run the file "run.ps1" in the root (works only with memory storage)

-## How to use
-Chrome with Swagger page should be opened.
-If not, please use "https://localhost:7261/swagger/index.html" link to open Swagger in your chosen browser.
+ * Open the command line and enter "docker compose up --build" (you have to have an installed Docker) and open "http://localhost:8000/swagger/index.html"